The Sub-Branch is heavily involved each year in commemorating a number of significant dates in ADF history.

 To assist with paying our respects, any veteran who dies is offered a Poppy Service, arranged by the RSL, to be conducted at the funeral.

-The Poppy Service is a traditional RSL service provided to all those who how have made a decision to serve in the Australian Defence Force and the Forces of its Allies.
+The Poppy Service is a traditional RSL service provided to all those who have served in the Australian Defence Force or the forces of its allies.

 The service will be organised by a qualified Sub-Branch Poppy Service Officer, who will liaise directly with the funeral director.
 It is a simple acknowledgement of the veteran’s service.